Datican-NG/hpc-docs/slurm.md

 ```

 ## Part III: Connecting to the cluster
-Any time you connect to the cluster, you need to have the UChicago VPN enabled (follow instructions [here](https://uchicago.service-now.com/it?id=kb_article&kb=KB06000719)).
+Any time you connect to the cluster, you need to have the UChicago VPN enabled (follow instructions [here](https://uchicago.service-now.com/it?id=kb_article&kb=KB06000719) for Windows and [here](https://uchicago.service-now.com/it?id=kb_article&kb=KB06000725) for MacOS)

 ### Step I: The cluster